MicrosoftDocs/azure-devops-docs/docs/repos/get-started/code-with-git.md

 # [Previous navigation](#tab/previous-nav)

-1. From your web browser, open the team project for your Azure DevOps Services organization and click the **Code** hub.
+1. From your web browser, open the team project for your Azure DevOps organization and click the **Code** page.
 If you don't have a team project, [create one now](sign-up-invite-teammates.md).

-1. Select Clone in the upper-right corner of the **Code** window and copy the **Clone URL**.
+1. Select Clone in the upper-right corner of the **Code** page and copy the **Clone URL**.

   ![Retrieve the clone URL](../../user-guide/_img/code-with-git-clone-repo.png)